vladak/pirig/pihole.md

 Once Pihole dashboard is up, go to Settings and disable query logging and flush the logs.

+### Custom blacklist for fishy domains

+Follow the instructions on https://github.com/vladak/fishysites

 ## PiOLED

 use https://github.com/vladak/PiOLED